OOP2018/threads-Raksani/README.md

 ## 1. Using unsynchronized counter object

-1.1 The total should be zero but the total is not always the same.Sometimes the total is -72221.
+1.1 The total should be zero but the total is not always the same.
+Sometimes the total is -72221.
 1.2 The average run time is 0.02253567 sec.
 1.3 first to forth result is zero but the fifth is -72221 because subtask may work faster than addtask.
 Thus, subtask is using the old value not the value that comes from addtask would affects the total.
 ## 2. Implications for Multi-threaded Applications
 If user do several activities at the same time such as using ATM for deposit and using mobile banking gets the transfer money when override it could have overlapped and the transfer money will gone and balance has wrong value.
 How might this affect real applications?